-Our selection of gifts for kitesurfers focuses on the awesome added extras that will take any kite session from ‘pretty good’ to ‘freakin’ mind-blowing’.
-We’re going to dish out 20 awesome kitesurfing gift ideas ranging from the practical to the pretty; the cheap and cheerful to the big ticket winners.
+Our selection of gifts for kitesurfers focuses on the awesome added extras, from must have kitesurfing accessories to the beach essentials, that will take any kite session from ‘pretty good’ to ‘freakin’ mind-blowing’.
+We’re going to dish out 20 awesome kitesurfing gift ideas ranging from the practical to the pretty, the cheap and cheerful to the big ticket winners.

 We’ve sorted the list into categories according to price (high to low) so no matter your budget, there should be a kitesurfing gift here that your special someone’s gonna love.

 On the flipside, us kitesurfers are a fairly low maintenance bunch so if you’re truly stumped, a 6 pack of ice cold Heineken and a bag of kettle chips will probably put a smile on our faces too.
 Amiright?!